 WHY A WESTON SCHOLARSHIP?

 The Weston Scholarship was established in 2004 by Gina and Kim Weston to support high school and college students studying fine art photography in Monterey County.
 Both Gina and Kim wish to foster photographic education as a way of nurturing a medium that they love.
-It is specifically targeted for those students practicing analogue black and white photography.
-The Weston Scholarship is no longer accepting any alternative processes.
+It is specifically targeted for those students practicing analogue black and white photography and The Weston Scholarship is no longer accepting any alternative processes.
 Student photographers using digital capture and/or digitally printed photographs are excluded from the scholarship competition.

 The first place scholarship is $1000, second place $500, third place $300, and honorable mentions $200.
 The number of honorable mention awards is at the discretion of the judges.